Lady Rose's Daughter (novel)

 Lady Rose's Daughter is a novel by Mary Augusta Ward that was the best-selling novel in the United States in 1903.
 The book was adapted in 1920 by director Hugh Ford, into a film starring Elsie Ferguson as Julie Le Breton and David Powell as Captain Warkworth.

+Mary Augusta Ward was sometimes credited as "Mrs. Humphry Ward" on her books.